Mike Catapano: Kansas City Chiefs

-2013 season

-He was selected by the Chiefs with the first pick of the seventh round and 207th overall selection of the 2013 NFL Draft.
-He is the first Princeton athlete selected in the NFL Draft since Dennis Norman in the 2001 NFL Draft.
+He was selected by the Chiefs with the first pick of the seventh round and 207th overall selection of the 2013 NFL draft.
+He is the first Princeton athlete selected in the NFL Draft since Dennis Norman in the 2001 NFL draft.
 Upon being drafted, Catapano was expected to transition to the linebacker position.
 During the 2013 preseason, he moved back to defensive end.
 In Week 4, Catapano recorded a tackle against the New York Giants, his first in the NFL.
 In a Week 6 game against the Oakland Raiders, he recorded his first career sack.

-2014 season

 Following the 2014 preseason, Catapano was placed on the Reserve/Non-football injury list.
 It was later reported that Catapano was fighting a mysterious illness that is still being researched.
 On September 26, 2014, Catapano was placed on season-ending injured reserve.

 On September 5, 2015, Catapano was released by the Chiefs.

 New York Jets

-2015 season

 Following his release, Chiefs head coach Andy Reid felt Catapano was better suited to a team that ran a 4–3 defense rather than the Chief's 3–4 defense.
-On September 8, he was signed to the practice squad by the New York Jets.
+On September 8, 2015, he was signed to the practice squad by the New York Jets.
 On November 21, 2015, he was promoted to the active roster when Sheldon Richardson was injured.

-2016 season

 Catapano appeared in 11 games in 2016 with four starts before being placed on injured reserve on December 20, 2016.